sdoque/rpiExec/README.md

 ```

 The first time the program runs, it creates a `systemconfig.json` file.
 This file should be updated with the necessary configuration settings.
 On subsequent runs, the system starts and provides you with the address of its web server.
 You can access this address using a web browser to verify your setup.

+There are two scripts that start and stop respectively the systems to demonstrate a climate control solution.

 ## Remote Operation
 If you are operating your Raspberry Pi remotely, you can use **ssh** to log in to the device.